hackgg106/day-of-week-cpp/README.md

-# day-of-week-cpp
-A C++ program 💻 to calculate the day of the week 📅 from 1601 using the doomsday method. 🗓️ Handles leap years and does not rely on built-in functions ⌨️.
-A simple step forward in problem-solving 💫.
+# Day of the Week Algorithm

+## Overview
+This project implements an algorithm to calculate the day of the week for a given date without relying on built-in date or time libraries.

+## Objective
+- Understand calendar-based algorithms
+- Apply arithmetic and logical reasoning
+- Avoid dependency on standard date utilities

+## Key Concepts
+- Modular arithmetic
+- Date normalization
+- Algorithmic reasoning

+## Technologies
+- Python / C++

+## Notes
+The project focuses on correctness and clarity of the algorithm rather than user interface or performance optimizations.